intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Orca/Overview/distributed-tuning.md

 See [API Doc](https://analytics-zoo.readthedocs.io/en/latest/doc/PythonAPI/AutoML/automl.html#orca-automl-auto-estimator) for more details.

 ### **4. Scheduler**
-*Scheduler* can stop/pause/tweak the hyper-parameters of running trials, making your hyper-parameter tuning process much efficient.
+*Scheduler* can stop/pause/tweak the hyper-parameters of running trials, making the hyper-parameter tuning process much efficient.

 User can also pass the *Scheduler* name to `scheduler` in `AutoEstimator.fit`.
 The *Scheduler* names supported and the corresponding reference are listed as below.
 The default `scheduler` is "fifo", which just runs trials in submission order.